arduino/ArduinoCore-samd/variants/MT_D11/README.md

 16	| A31	| PA31	| RX1 / SWD IO		| EIC/EXTINT[3] !SERCOM1/PAD[1] SERCOM1/PAD[3] TC2/WO[1] !TCC0/WO[3] SWD IO
 ============================================================================================================================================

 * Most pins can be used for more than one function.
-The same port pin number printed on the board is also used in Arduino (without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
+When using PIN_MAP_STANDARD, the port pin number printed on the board is also used in Arduino (but without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), etc.).
+When using PIN_MAP_COMPACT, the Arduino numbering is sequential starting from 0 at the top left pin (A2).
+PIN_MAP_COMPACT uses less RAM.
 * The following Arduino pin numbers are not mapped to a physical pin: 0, 1, 8, 9, 12, 13, 18, 19, 20, 21, 24, 25, 26, 28, and 29.
 * Pins 24 and 25 are in use by USB (USB_NEGATIVE and USB_POSITIVE).
+* Leave pin A30 floating (or use external pullup) during reset.
+* Pins 8 and 9 are by default connected to the 32.768KHz crystal.
 * The tone library uses TC2.
-* Pins 8 and 9 are by default connected to the 32.768KHz crystal.